After Lower Brule vote, eight of nine tribes have endorsed Noem ban

 “It would be like tribes saying the South Dakota Legislature and executive branch of state government is in bed with the mafia,” Estes said.
 “These are blatant mistruths.
 Words are very powerful and hurtful.
 We have to be better than that.”

-The post After Lower Brule vote, eight of nine tribes have endorsed Noem ban appeared first on South Dakota Searchlight.
+This article originally appeared on Sioux Falls Argus Leader: After Lower Brule vote, eight of nine tribes have endorsed Noem ban